brandonwolfgang/exploratory-data-analysis/README.md

 # Exploratory Data Analysis

-Repo to contain code for Coursera's Exploratory Data Analysis course, using the R programming language.
+Repo containing code for Coursera's Exploratory Data Analysis course.

 See `/courseproject1` for code related to that course project.